oshablue/dacqman/README.md

 - Clean up the structure of the code - not quite the pie-in-the-sky that probably would never happen, just a simple review and re-compartmentalize would be helpful

-- TDD (oo, bad!): Write tests, especially targeting:
+- TDD (oo, bad!): Write tests, especially targeting: See below
  - OS-dependent deployments and packaging
   - https://dzone.com/articles/write-automated-tests-for-electron-with-spectron-m
   - Serial port identification and access